Major League Baseball 2K7

-Major League Baseball 2K7 (or MLB 2K7) is a Major League Baseball licensed baseball simulation video game developed by Kush Games and published by 2K Sports.
-Released on February 27, 2007, it is the only 2007 MLB licensed game available for the Xbox and Xbox 360.
-It is also available for the PlayStation Portable, the PlayStation 2 and, for the first time, the PlayStation 3, though its competition came in the form of MLB 07: The Show from 989 Sports.
+Major League Baseball 2K7 (or MLB 2K7) is a 2007 baseball video game developed by Kush Games and published by 2K.
+Released on February 27, 2007, it is the only Major League Baseball-licensed game for the Xbox and Xbox 360 based on the 2007 MLB season.
+It is also available for the PlayStation Portable, the PlayStation 2 and, for the first time, the PlayStation 3, though its competition came in the form of MLB 07: The Show from Sony Computer Entertainment.
 Portable versions for the Game Boy Advance, Nintendo DS, and PlayStation Portable were released.
-It is the first baseball game to be released for the Nintendo DS and the last major release for the original Xbox game console.
+It is the first baseball game to be released for the Nintendo DS and the last major release for the original Xbox console.

-For the third year in a row, Derek Jeter is the cover athlete, and ESPN baseball broadcasters Jon Miller and Joe Morgan serve as announcers, despite the loss of the ESPN license to Electronic Arts in 2005.
+For the third year in a row, Derek Jeter is the cover athlete, and ESPN baseball broadcasters Jon Miller and Joe Morgan serve as announcers, despite the loss of the ESPN license to Electronic Arts (EA) in 2005.
 Steve Physioc and Jeanne Zelasko cover the pre-game.

 History

-According to lead developer Ben Brinkman, MLB 2K7 will be skipped as a Wii title; the first game for the Wii will be MLB 2K8.
+According to lead developer Ben Brinkman, MLB 2K7 was to be skipped as a Wii title; the first game for the Wii would be MLB 2K8.
 MLB 2K7 was officially announced as gold on February 23, 2007 and was shipped on February 26; its previous release date had been advertised as March 5.
 This was presumably to prevent early adoption of MLB 07: The Show on Sony platforms.
-However, the GBA and DS versions were conspicuously absent from the announcement.The reported release date for those handhelds is March 19, 2007.
-It differs vastly from its 2006 release of MLB 2K6.
+However, the GBA and DS versions were conspicuously absent from the announcement.
+The reported release date for those handhelds was March 19, 2007.
+It differed considerably from its 2006 release of MLB 2K6.

 A demo was released on Xbox Live Marketplace for Xbox 360 owners on February 26, 2007, allowing them to play Game 7 of the 2006 National League Championship Series starting in the 7th inning.

-The game and the demo of the game for the 360 and all other game formats were only available in North America and Japan with no plans to release the game in the Europe for PAL systems.
+The game and the demo of the game for the Xbox 360 and all other game formats were only available in North America and Japan with no plans to release the game in the Europe for PAL systems.

 Gameplay

-The new iteration features a stunningly lifelike batter/pitcher interface on seventh generation console systems, as well as more detailed models and AI tweaks.
+The new iteration featured a lifelike batter/pitcher interface on seventh generation console systems, as well as more detailed models and AI tweaks.
 Last year's "Inside Edge" also returns, with a tweak in that playing to a player's strengths causes a boost in ability.

-Other new features, as published by 2K Sports, include:
+Other new features, as published by 2K Sports, included: